pglet/website/docs/tutorials/powershell.md

 ```

 or just omit page name, so it will be randomly generated.
 Look at [this article](/docs/pglet-service) to understand how page naming works.

-## `pglet` module reference

-### `Connect-PgletApp` cmdlet

-Creates an application page if not exists and opens a new connection.

-Parameters:

-* `Name` (optional) - the name of Pglet app.
-Random name will be generated if this parameter left blank.
-* `ScriptBlock` - a handler script block for a new user session.
-* `Web` (switch) - makes the app available as public at pglet.io service or a self-hosted Pglet server.
-* `Server` (optional) - connects to the app on a self-hosted Pglet server.
-* `Token` (optional) - authentication token for pglet.io service or a self-hosted Pglet server.
-* `NoWindow` (switch) - do not open browser window.

-### `Connect-PgletPage` cmdlet

-Creates a shared page if not exists and opens a new connection.

-Parameters:

-* `Name` (optional) - the name of Pglet page.
-Random name will be generated if this parameter left blank.
-* `Web` (switch) - makes the page available as public at pglet.io service or a self-hosted Pglet server.
-* `Server` (optional) - connects to the page on a self-hosted Pglet server.
-* `Token` (optional) - authentication token for pglet.io service or a self-hosted Pglet server.
-* `NoWindow` (switch) - do not open browser window.

-### `Invoke-Pglet` cmdlet

-Sends [commands](/docs/reference/protocol#command-messages) to a Pglet connection.

-Parameters:

-* `Command` - command text.
-* `Page` (optional) - connection ID to send command to.
-The last opened connection is used if not specified.

-### `Wait-PgletEvent` cmdlet

-Blocks until a user generated event is received.

-Returns an object describing the event with the following properties:

-* `Target` - ID of control triggered event.
-* `Name` - event name, for example "click".
-* `Data` - additional data attached to the event.
-Button control has `data` property which supplies additional event data.